beRajeevKumar/DSA-Java/Readme.md

 <!--
 _If you like this project, please leave me a star._ &#9733; -->

-> "For coding interview preparation, LeetCode & GeeksforGeeks is one of the best online resource providing a rich library of more than 500+ real coding interview questions for you "
+> "For coding interview preparation, GeeksforGeeks is one of the best online resource providing a rich library of more than 2000+ real coding interview questions for you "

 ## Table of Contents